Everything you need to understand your audience

 PWA & Desktop App

-The web app and Linux desktop app are free.
-Install the PWA on any device for offline-capable access, or download the native Linux desktop build.
+The web app, Linux desktop app, and Windows desktop app are free.
+Install the PWA on any device for offline-capable access, or download the native desktop build.
 Requires the REST API (Premium) on your WordPress site.

-Set automatic data pruning (30, 90, 180, 365 days) so your database never grows unbounded.
+Set automatic data pruning from 1 to 730 days so your database never grows unbounded.
 Or disable pruning and keep everything forever.

 User Flow & Path Explorer